Bernie was mischievous and had trouble focusing in school, so why is he remembered as a sentimentalist and an exceptional husband and father?

 Bernard Harold Blieden

 Bernie was born on June 12, 1914, to Gussie Abramowitz and Harvey Blieden.
 He was the middle child and had an older brother, Arthur, and eventually a younger sister, Mildred.
 (You can read more about them by clicking on the Sibling menu above.)

-They lived in the Williamsburg section of Brooklyn in a three bedroom tenement for which they paid $20 a month rent.
-In their apartment, they had the conveniences of the day, such as a coal stove, an ice box, and indoor plumbing
+When he was born his family lived at lived at 201 Stockton Street in Brooklyn in a three bedroom tenement for which they paid $20 a month rent.
+In their apartment, they had the conveniences of the day, such as a coal stove, an ice box, and indoor plumbing.

 Bernie was a rascal.
 As a matter of fact, Gussie asked Mildred to keep a special eye on him so he would not get into trouble or get lost.
 Every day before they went out to play, Mildred would have to repeat in Yiddish:

 I have to see that my brother Bernie won’t go in the gutter, on the roof, in the dark basement or run away with the gypsies!